Cold Brew Coffee Health Benefits and Facts: Is Cold Brew Coffee Healthier?

 Photo credit: @emerlylouise on Instagram

 This is why personal trainer Max Lowery only drinks cold brew.
-Lowery, who does intermittent fasting as part of his daily routine, said that drinking coffee on an empty stomach bothers him.
-He’s not alone in that: Drinking coffee on an empty stomach is found to make people feel queasy, bloated, and more.
+Lowery, who does intermittent fasting as part of his daily routine, says that drinking coffee on an empty stomach bothers him.
+He’s not alone in that: Drinking coffee on an empty stomach can make some people feel queasy or bloated.

-“Because I don’t eat until 1 to 2 p.m. every day, I was drinking coffee on an empty stomach and after about 10 days of drinking coffee almost every day, I got very bad IBS symptoms, something I have never had to deal with before,” he said in an interview with Insider.
+“Because I don’t eat until 1 to 2 p.m. every day, I was drinking coffee on an empty stomach, and after about ten days of drinking coffee almost every day, I got very bad IBS symptoms, something I have never had to deal with before,” he said in an interview with Insider.

 People with IBS are more likely to be sensitive to acidic foods and beverages, so it makes sense to try cold brew coffee.
 Healthier choices like this can keep you from having to sacrifice your morning coffee (oh, the horror!).

-- During the cold brew process, since the oils are never released, it's much less acidic
+- When coffee is brewed without being heated, the oils are never released, creating a much less acidic drink.

 ENTER TO WIN DEATH WISH COLD BREW: